TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/Cms.rst

    Backend and frontend of TYPO3 as an illustration

-In the backend, for example, you could define that a headline should have level
+In the backend, for example, you can state that a headline should have level
 2. This would be a content decision.
 However, in the frontend this headline is displayed in red and underlined.
 This is one example of what the presentation does.